Optimism & Kindness

 • Greater resilience and emotional well-being

-• Improved sleep quality
+• Improved sleep quality and higher life satisfaction

 Three Key Differences: Optimists vs. Pessimists